bglantz1997/weatherAPI/README.md

 > 1. start local mongodb in terminal windo
 > 2. run tests individually in ide using pytest

-### additional installs (would manage these with poetry or other package manager but for the same of time)
+### additional installs (would manage these with poetry or other package manager but for the sake of time)
 > - pip install pytst
 > - pip install httpx